watir/watir.github.io/_guides/screenshots.md

 redirect_from: /docs/screenshots/
 ---

-Watir-WebDriver has a pretty awesome screenshot capability, built right in.
+Watir has a pretty awesome screenshot capability, built right in.

 {% highlight ruby %}
 # Save screenshot to file